Happy Retirement to CCS Associate Director Dr. Cyndy Ning 任友梅！

-The first annual Hawai‘i International Conference on Chinese Studies, organized by the Center for Chinese Studies at the University of Hawai‘i at Mānoa, will be held from January 5 (Sunday) through January 9 (Thursday) in Honolulu, Hawai‘i.
-This conference will bring together educators and professionals from various fields in Chinese Studies to present papers on various aspects of Chinese culture and society in mainland China, Taiwan, Hong Kong, and among overseas Chinese.
-The goal of the conference is to create a interdisciplinary atmosphere for our understanding of the past, present, and future of Chinese society.
-Papers can address issues within China and in Chinese communities throughout the world.
+The fourth annual Hawai‘i International Conference on Chinese Studies (HICCS) has been cancelled.
+However, we plan to resume the fifth HICCS, held in-person, January 8-10, 2025.
+This conference brings together educators and professionals from a wide range of fields in Chinese Studies to present papers on various aspects of Chinese culture and society in mainland China, Taiwan, Hong Kong, Macau, and among overseas Chinese societies.
+The goal of the conference is to create an interdisciplinary atmosphere for our understanding of the past, present, and future of Chinese society.
+Papers will address issues within China and in Chinese communities throughout the world.

 For details, see http://manoa.hawaii.edu/hiccs/